 15 Top-Rated Weekend Getaways from London

-London, whether you're passing through as a visitor or living here, serves as an ideal point from which to enjoy fun weekend getaways.
-Not only are weekend trips from London easy to organize, but thanks to great rail and flight connections, there are plenty of options.
+London, whether you're passing through as a visitor or living here, serves as an ideal point from which to enjoy a seemingly endless choice of fun weekend getaways.
+Not only are weekend trips from London, England, easy to organize, but thanks to great rail and numerous flight connections, there are plenty of options for those seeking a memorable weekend getaway.

-Whether you're on the hunt for cheap weekend getaways or exciting last-minute city breaks in the UK or Europe, be sure to refer often to our list of the top weekend getaways from London.
+Whether you're on the hunt for a cheap weekend getaway or an exciting last-minute city break in the UK or Europe, be sure to refer often to our list of the top weekend getaways from London.

 Few travel destinations fuel the imagination quite like Paris.
-A 2.5-hour rail journey or an hour by plane, the "City of Lights" offers no end of things to do during exciting European weekend breaks.
-Topping the list for couples seeking a romantic getaway is visiting such locations as the iconic Eiffel Tower, as well as the Louvre, home to the famed portrait, the Mona Lisa.
+Just a 2.5-hour rail journey or an hour by plane from London, the "City of Lights" offers no end of things to do during an exciting European weekend break.
+Topping the list for couples seeking a romantic getaway is visiting such iconic locations as the Eiffel Tower (perhaps the world's most romantic couples' selfie spot) as well as the Louvre, home to the famed portrait, the Mona Lisa.

 In addition to its many fine-dining restaurants and pleasant street-side cafés, visitors should also spend time exploring the city's many markets.
 Tucked away down quaint old streets and alleys, it's here you'll quite literally get a true taste of Paris, the authentic Paris known and loved by those who live and work here.